FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_checked-commit/readme.md

 }
 ```

-### Failed Example
+### Failed example

-Configuration of nodes 'R1' has been changed in the transaction.
-Node 'R1' is in-sync with actual state on the device.
-Node 'R1'
-has failed on the changed fingerprint.
-The output describes
+The configuration of node R1 has been changed in the transaction.
+Node R1 is in sync with the actual state on the device.
+Node R1 has failed on the changed fingerprint.

-the result of the checked-commit.
+RPC output describes the result of the checked-commit.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:checked-commit' \